What are Azure queues?

-Azure Queue storage is a service for storing large numbers of messages.
+Azure Queue Storage is a service for storing large numbers of messages.
 You access messages from anywhere in the world via authenticated calls using HTTP or HTTPS.
 A queue message can be up to 64 KB in size.
 A queue may contain millions of messages, up to the total capacity limit of a storage account.
 Queues are commonly used to create a backlog of work to process asynchronously.

 Queue service concepts